uthcode/learntosolveit/source/javascript.rst

  * Undefined
  * Null

  * There is no such thing as integers in Javascript.
- * The standard numeric operators are supported, addition, subtraction and modulus ( WTF, modulus on float ?)
+ * The standard numeric operators are supported, addition, subtraction and modulus (modulus on float ?)
  * math object is available for advanced operations.
  * Strings in Javascripts are sequence of characters, more importantly they are sequence of unicode characters.
  * Javascript distinguishes between null object, which is an object of type 'object' that indicates a delibrate non-value and undefined which is an object of type undefined that indicates an unintialized value.
  * New variables in JavaScript are declared using the var keyword.
  * If you add string to a number (or other value), everything is converted in to a string first.

 ::
   > "3" + 4 + 5